Watch the video or see the guide below

-Dry layout.
+- Dry layout.
 See examples below for 2 possible layout options.
 Layout depends greatly on space and panel style chosen.
-These examples also call out the “bump” occasionaly created by overlapped panels, see Installation Tips #3 for more information.
+These examples also call out the “bump” occasionally created by overlapped panels, see Installation Tips #3 for more information.

 INSTALLATION USING TUBE ADHESIVE

 - Installing your first panel.
 If you have not done so, clean the back side of each panel using isopropyl alcohol and a paper towel or cloth.
 Make sure the first panel you intend to install fits.
 Slide trim piece onto edge of panel.
 Apply adhesive to the back of the first panel.
 The recommended adhesive is Loctite PL Premium or PL Premium Fast Grab.
 Carefully read and follow adhesive manufacturer’s directions.
 Apply panel adhesive according to previous drawing, using approximately a 1/8″ to 3/16″ bead.
 The 10 oz. adhesive tube covers approximately 4 backsplash panels.Image of tube adhesive application.